 - Serve as principal liaison with University of Iowa Health Alliance and its affiliated entities.

-- Direct fundraising to address all aspects of private support for UI Health Care, including serving as the principal liaison for UI Health Care to the University of Iowa Foundation.
+- Direct fundraising to address all aspects of private support for UI Health Care, including serving as the principal liaison for UI Health Care to the University of Iowa Center for Advancement.

 - Serve as the principal liaison to the University of Iowa.